Evernote has probably been around since the time mammoths walked the earth.

 That said, a tool like ClickUp is clearly your best option for note-taking and productivity needs.

-With powerful notes and a host of other helpful features, you’ll find everything you need in one place.
+With powerful notes and a host of other helpful features, it makes the perfect Evernote alternative as it lets you find everything you need in one place.
 Whether on your desktop or mobile device, ClickUp can handle anything you throw its way. 💪

 Why not try ClickUp for free today and experience a mammoth amount of productivity boost?